Pawkkie/Team-Aquas-Asset-Repo/README.md

 Any assets you've made personally, or any assets you've found that are free to use, **_provided they are submitted alongside credit to their original creator._**

 In addition to everything in the initial list, I want to specify that alterations on existing work are also welcome!
 This includes but is not limited to:
+- Links to feature branches we can host on the [wiki](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Feature-Branches)
 - Sprite recolours / resizes
 - New interpretations of existing Pokémon sprites
 - Riffs on existing Pokémon music